 If you have a spouse (as defined by the IRS) who is 70½ or older, they can also give any amount up to $100,000 from their IRA.

-Unfortunately, the law does not permit using a qualified charitable distribution to establish a charitable gift annuity or a charitable remainder trust.
+Yes!
+If you are 70½ or older, you may now make a one-time election for a qualified charitable distribution of up to $50,000 (without being taxed) from your IRA to fund a life-income gift.
+Some limitations apply, so contact us for more details and a personalized illustration at no obligation.
 However, you can designate some or all of your retirement plan assets to fund a charitable gift annuity or charitable remainder trust after your lifetime.
 A charitable trust or gift annuity provides lifetime income to your family or other loved ones.
 When the gift arrangement ends, the balance will support your favorite MultiCare program or foundation.

 By making an IRA charitable rollover gift, you can see your philanthropic dollars at work now.
 You are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have made by transferring that amount from your IRA as long as it is $100,000 or less for the year.

 For Those 59½ Years Old or Older

 If you’re at least 59½ years old, you can take a distribution and then make a gift from your IRA without penalty.
 If you itemize your deductions, you can take a charitable deduction for the amount of your gift.

 No matter your age, you can designate the MultiCare program or foundation you care about as the beneficiary of all or a percentage of your IRA and it will pass to us tax-free after your lifetime.
 It’s simple, just requiring that you contact your IRA administrator for a change-of-beneficiary form or download a form from your provider’s website.